+Part D2 Construction of exits

+Objective

+Functional Statements

+Performance Requirements

 The Objective and Functional Statements for Section D are at the beginning of Section D of this Guide.
 The Performance Requirements for Section D precede Part D1.

+Deemed-to-Satisfy Provisions

+D2.0 Deemed-to-Satisfy Provisions

+Intent

-To clarify that the requirements of DP1 to DP6, DP8 and DP9 will be satisfied if compliance is achieved with Parts D1, D2 and D3 in the case of all buildings, Part G3 in the case of buildings with an atrium, Part G4 in the case of buildings in alpine areas, Part H1 in the case of theatres, stages and public halls, Part H2 for public transport buildings and Part H3 for farm buildings and farm sheds.
+To clarify that the requirements of DP1 to DP6, DP8 and DP9 will be satisfied if compliance is achieved with Parts D1, D2 and D3 in the case of all buildings, Part G3 in the case of buildings with an atrium, Part G4 in the case of buildings in alpine areas, Part G6 in the case of occupiable outdoor areas, Part H1 in the case of theatres, stages and public halls, Part H2 for public transport buildings and Part H3 for farm buildings and farm sheds.
 DP7 is only required to be complied with if lifts are to be used to assist occupants to evacuate.

 See Deemed-to-Satisfy Provisions of D1.0.